Akach1/Auto-engineering-101/README.md

 # Auto-engineering-101
-The code for m youtube auto-engineering class
+The code for my youtube auto-engineering class